elugens/hello-javascript/docs/general-javascript-questions/js-classes/extend-native-built-in-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A native built-in class in JavaScript is a class provided by the language itself, such as Array, String, Object, Map, Set, etc. These classes are predefined and available for use in any JavaScript environment.<br />
+  <div><strong>Interview Response:</strong> A native built-in class in JavaScript is a class provided by the language itself, such as Array, String, Object, Map, Set, etc. These classes are predefined and available for use in any JavaScript environment.
   </div>
   </div>
 </details>